IllDepence/sirtetris.com_2021_jekyll/hobby.md

 Fun things happen when the madness of human driven writing systems is reflected in rigid structures of technological standards, like Unicode.

 * [Unicode contains “ghost characters“](https://en.wikipedia.org/wiki/Ghost_characters)
-* The Unicode block [CJK Compatibility](https://graphemica.com/blocks/cjk-compatibility) contains the names units of measurements and other terms in single characters in Japanese.
+* The Unicode block [CJK Compatibility](https://graphemica.com/blocks/cjk-compatibility) contains units of measurements and other terms in single characters in Japanese.
 For example, ㍌ reads “mega” in the upper line and “ton” below.
-(Here are some cryptic shenanigans with the [“kumimoji”](https://github.com/IllDepence/goyoukumimoji).)
+(Here are some cryptic shenanigans with these [“kumimoji”](https://github.com/IllDepence/goyoukumimoji).)
 * [Punycode](https://en.wikipedia.org/wiki/Punycode) is a fun character encoding used e.g. in non-Latin alphabet domain names.

 ### Books

 * [Writing Systems of the World](https://www.goodreads.com/book/show/534188.Writing_Systems_of_the_World) (Japanese original: [世界の文字](https://shokado.nacos.com/books/?p=454))
-  A nice overview of the types of writing systems allover the world, which explanations and example images of e.g. newspapers.
+  A nice overview of the types of writing systems allover the world, with explanations and example images of e.g. newspapers.
 * [Because Internet](https://gretchenmcculloch.com/book/)
   On how real time written communication is a novel phenomenon enabled by the internet.
 * [ユニコード戦記](https://www.tdupress.jp/book/b350011.html)